< Back to Hiring Blog

 help you drive ROI

-As the global manufacturing industry evolves it faces new challenges, particularly in sourcing talent.
-While company leaders navigate trade regulations and push toward shorter production runs, the talent they need is in short supply.
+The global manufacturing industry faces new challenges, particularly in sourcing talent.
+As you navigate trade regulations and push toward shorter production runs, you may find that the talent you need is in short supply.

 Understanding the manufacturing workforce

-The reality is that industry is far more complex.
-The manufacturing workforce is diverse, with each function area possessing its own distinct set of skills, responsibilities and contributions to the manufacturing process.
-The following are a few of the job areas employers recruit for.
+The manufacturing workforce is diverse, with each function area possessing its own distinct set of skills, responsibilities, and contributions to the manufacturing process.
+Below are some of the most common areas of concern.

 Main challenges in manufacturing recruitment

-Recruitment in the manufacturing industry is fraught with challenges that significantly impact the industry’s ability to attract, develop and retain a skilled workforce.
+Manufacturing recruitment is fraught with challenges, including an aging workforce, skill shortages, and shifting perceptions, which significantly impact the ability to attract, develop, and retain a skilled workforce.

 Skill shortages